jaredly/jerd/docs/Roadmap.md

 # Immediate stuff

-- fix the "non-uniques" error
+- [x] fix the "non-uniques" error
--
+- [ ] ok lets actually use the "type holes" bananas.

+- [ ] get some serious validaton in here folks

 ## EXAMPLES to show off a little bit

 - the 2d colorFlatDist, which demonstrates some sliders
+- volumetrics
+- normal raymarching dealios
--
+- game of life please

 ## What about dependency injection?